SKKU-SecLab/AdFlush/README.md

 3. Click on `Manage Extensions` Within the page, click on `Load unpacked`.
 If you don't see this button, make sure you have enabled `Developer mode` on the right side of the page.
     ![Prerequisites 2](./assets/browser_extension_pre2.png)

-4. Navigate to `path/to/working/directory/De-Adlock/extension/dist` and select the folder.
+4. Navigate to `path/to/working/directory/AdFlush/extension/dist` and select the folder.
     ![Prerequisites 3](./assets/browser_extension_pre3.png)

-5. Open your extensions and pin *De-Adlock* to utilize full functionalities.
+5. Open your extensions and pin *AdFlush* to utilize full functionalities.
     ![Prerequisites 4](./assets/browser_extension_pre4.png)

 <hr>

-### Applying Modification to *De-Adlock*
+### Applying Modification to *AdFlush*
 If you decide to apply some modifications within our chrome extension or want to customize behavior, you must use <a href="https://webpack.js.org/">webpack</a> to repack the extension reflecting your modifications.

-1. Open a command line prompt and navigate to `path/to/working/directory/De-Adlock/extension`.
-Run the source code below to install the packages required for *De-Adlock* chrome extension.
+1. Open a command line prompt and navigate to `path/to/working/directory/AdFlush/extension`.
+Run the source code below to install the packages required for *AdFlush* chrome extension.
 ```bash
 npm install
 ```

-2. When you are done applying modifications to *De-Adlock*, un the source code below to pack the source codes with appropriate npm packages.
+2. When you are done applying modifications to *AdFlush*, un the source code below to pack the source codes with appropriate npm packages.
 ```bash
 npx webpack --config webpack.config.js
 ```

-3. Press the refresh button to reload *De-Adlock* within your chrome extension and you are ready to run the modified *De-Adlock*.
+3. Press the refresh button to reload *AdFlush* within your chrome extension and you are ready to run the modified *AdFlush*.
     ![Modification](./assets/Modification.PNG)

 <hr>

 ## Dataset
-We opensource our *De-Adlock* dataset used within our study.
+We opensource our *AdFlush* dataset used within our study.
 Our dataset consists of top 10K web pages from Tranco list, crawled at the date April 4, 2023.
 We divided our dataset for training processes and evaluation by 8:2 ratio.
 We also provide the dataset obtained with our trained GAN and used in robustness evaluation.
 These are available in `dataset` directory.

 Our dataset looks like as below.
 Note that the indices derive from splitting a full dataset into train/test thus are unique between both train and test.
 | (index) | visit_id     | name                                              | content_policy_type | url_length | is_subdomain | is_valid_qs | ... | label |